Randal Grichuk Player Props: Rockies vs. Giants

 Randal Grichuk At The Plate

-- Grichuk is batting .294 with 18 doubles, a triple, four home runs and 17 walks.
+- Grichuk is hitting .294 with 18 doubles, a triple, four home runs and 17 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.